4 charged after SUV with 3 children inside stolen in West Ridge

 According to police, the Camry was possibly stolen earlier in the day from the 6300-block of North Maplewood Avenue.

+"My phone was dead so I couldn't call 911," Imama said.
+"I see my dad's phone in the passenger seat so I, like, try to strangle the dude from the back because I was right behind him."

+As she tried to restrain the car thief behind the wheel, Imama called 911.
+She said that's when he jumped out of the car and into another vehicle with other people inside.

-The car thief drove about four blocks across the Chicago border into Lincolnwood where police said he abandoned the SUV in the 3500-block of West Devon Avenue with the kids inside.
-The suspect was then picked up by his accomplices in the Camry, police said.
+Police said he abandoned the SUV in the 3500-block of West Devon Avenue just inside the border of Lincolnwood with the kids inside.
+The suspect was picked up by his accomplices in the Camry, police said.

-No one was injured and the children were reunited with their father, police said.

 Steffy Lagunas, 19, Ralph Enriquez, 22, Kaily Lagunas, 19, and a 16-year-old boy were each charged with a misdemeanor count of criminal trespass to vehicles.